jingslaw/eos_workflow/README.md

 ```

 #### i. configure setting files
-manager.yml, abipy configuration file, usually store at $HOME/.abinit/abipy, more details please referr to their website
+manager.yml, abipy configuration file, usually store at "$HOME/.abinit/abipy".
+More details please referr to their website \
 a template is here
 ```
 qadapters: